TobikoData/sqlmesh/docs/guides/models.md

 To add a model:

 1. Within your `models` folder, create a new file.
-For example, `example_new_model.sql`.
+For example, we might add `new_model.sql` to the [quickstart](../quick_start.md) project.
-2. Within the file, define your model as follows:
+2. Within the file, define a model.
+For example:

         MODEL (
-            name sqlmesh_example.example_new_model,
+            name sqlmesh_example.new_model,
             kind incremental_by_time_range (
                 time_column (ds, '%Y-%m-%d'),
             ),
         );

         SELECT *
-        FROM sqlmesh_example.example_incremental_model
+        FROM sqlmesh_example.incremental_model
         WHERE ds BETWEEN @start_ds and @end_ds

     **Note:** The last line in this file is required if your model is incremental.
 Refer to [model kinds](../concepts/models/model_kinds.md) for more information about the kinds of models you can create.